The definitions and maximum penalties associated with various Sexual Offences in South Australia

 - Recklessly indifferent to the fact that the victim was not consenting.

 As you can see, there are a number of factors that must be proven beyond reasonable doubt.
 In some examples, if the Court is not satisfied of one of these elements, the Court may rule that rape did not occur.
-An experienced lawyer may be able to tactically and efficiently disprove some of these elements (depending on the circumstances of the case).
+An experienced personal injury lawyers Adelaide may be able to tactically and efficiently disprove some of these elements (depending on the circumstances of the case).

 What are some defences to Rape?